AnubisDev161/The-Sealed-King---Third-semester-project/README.md

 [Play it on Itch.io!](https://s4g.itch.io/the-sealed-king)

 ## Responsibilities
 My main focus in this project was the implementation of the enemy AI and everything related to that, such as the enemy base class, behavior trees and custom eqs tests.
+I also worked closely with our designers on the combat design and came up with the stamina bar and the knockback ability to enhance our combat.
 I was also responsible for the implementation of the king enemy for the final boss fight.

 ## About the project
-The game was developed using the Unreal engine 5.7.
+The game was developed using the Unreal game engine 5.7.
 We used primiraly Blueprints and some C++ for specific tasks.
 [Custom EQS Test](https://github.com/AnubisDev161/The-Sealed-King---Third-semester-project/blob/main/Source/Slasher/Private/EnvQueryTest_OnScreen.cpp) to make enemies prefer positions on screen

 [Enemy Base Class](https://blueprintue.com/blueprint/cy7gb_sy/)